WRITE A REVIEW

 This is for the Body Shop stores as a whole, and the store at the Minneapolis airport in particular.
 I used to love TBS, but over the years I've stopped shopping there as they always seem to discontinue the items I liked (the reason I stopped shopping at BBW), and because their sales people are so frigging obnoxious.
 Case in point: I had three hours to kill between flights at Minneapolis this weekend, and I didn't feel like reading a book so I peeped my head inside TBS to maybe get a lipstick or two.
 BAM!
 Five seconds inside the door, I've got a salesperson on me "hi, how are you? looking for anything in particular?"
 I said, "no, I'm just looking", and prayed she'd leave me alone.
 I'm a solitary shopper - I like time to compare products and make decisions by myself.
 But noooooo -- she had to come up and chatter away at me at least five more times (did they think I was a shoplifter or something?), and then her coworker came up and said "would you like a makeover?
 I've been a makeup artist for over 20 years!"
 1.)
 I had on a full face of makeup and may have looked a little tired from traveling, but overall I had a polished look.
 2.)
 I was also a makeup artist for many years, and frankly I wasn't very impressed with her work based on her face.
 Besides, I'd already said I was looking FIVE TIMES at this point.
 Would it be too much to leave me alone?
 After I was approached a sixth time (I happened to be near their mineral makeup display so the girl started in with "have you tried mineral makeup? ours is awesome, can I show you some" blah blah blah -- I wanted to punch someone in the face but instead I went up to the counter and bought the single lipstick I had selected.
 Had the harpies there left me alone I probably would have purchased several things, but I literally felt like I was chased out of the store.
 Adding insult to injury, I'm going to return the lipstick I bought as the color is too dark and reddish on me - not only did they lose a customer, they are losing the impulse buy I made because I didn't have time to make a smart choice and was too distracted swatting annoying salespeople away from me.
 Let this be a lesson: I know you are probably on commission, but if you annoy your customers, they won't stay and they won't come back.
 I will only go to TBS near my home to return this lipstick, then I'm running out the door!

+I am true TBS fan.
+I am using all TBS products head to toes.
+Yes the prices increased alot, in fact not just TBS stuff increased price, likewise for many brands.
+IMO, they do have great promotions from time to time.
+In Singapore wise it is every 2 weeks, 2 huge discounts at May/Jun and dec/Jan, some warehouse sales, that is the best time to stock-up your stuff.
+I am LYB star Loyal members which entitled me to 15% discounts on normal price items plus every $30 spent will entitled you to 1 stamp, every 3 stamps there are some cash rebates, which I think is a good deal for nuts like me.
+I am into my 2nd card, this shows how much I really love their products.
 My personal fav are the seaweed range, the vit e range, TTO fade night lotion, the aloe range, the oat & honey mask, the vit c scrub, TTO mask, ginger shampoo, honey conditioner, nettle shampoo, the almond treatment hand cream, almond hand lotion, the vit e lip balm, the shower gels, the spa salt scrub, all in one base, and brushes and many more.....
 I will continue to support this wonderful company who support community trade, against animal testing, recycle effort etc. At least they are doing something.